Ming209/LANE/README.md

 ## Usage

-For simplicity, here we take ml-1m as an example：
+For simplicity, here we take Beauty as an example：

 ### Preprocessed